sebastian-vivas/phaserProject/README.md

 # Phaser 3 Project

-This is a simple game I made with Phaser 3 JS.
+This is a simple game I made with Phaser 3 JS

 ## Get Started